DIY Masonry-Style Image Gallery

 Now for the fun part: making a robot do all the math, image resizing, and directory setup so we don’t have to.
 Let’s even have it output a ready-to-use HTML file.
 This section assumes a basic understanding of running scripts, and a Mac or Unix/Linux system.
 This probably won’t work on Windows.

-cpan Image::Size cpan Image::Scale |
+cpan Image::Size cpan Image::Scale

 If you get an error regarding libpng and/or ligjpeg, you may need to install those explicitly:

-# CentOS / Amazon Linux sudo yum install libpng-devel sudo yum install libjpeg-devel # Ubuntu apt-get install libjpeg-dev apt-get install libpng-dev # Mac (should be pre-installed) brew install libjpeg brew install libpng |
+# CentOS / Amazon Linux sudo yum install libpng-devel sudo yum install libjpeg-devel # Ubuntu apt-get install libjpeg-dev apt-get install libpng-dev # Mac brew install libjpeg brew install libpng

-Open pigg.pl for configuration.
+Open pigg.pl for configuration

 Decide where to serve pig.js from.
 It’s fine to serve my version from Github, but safer to upload it to your own server in case I change/break it in the future.

-# Path to where pig.js is located on the internet # You can use my version on Github, or upload and serve your own # on your website (I recommend the second thing, in case I change # or break my version in the future!) our $pig = 'https://yourwebserver.com/css/pig.js'; |
+# Path to where pig.js is located on the internet # You can use my version on Github, or upload and serve your own # on your website (I recommend the second thing, in case I change # or break my version in the future!) our $pig = 'https://yourserver.com/css/pig.js';

 Where will images live on your server?

-# Base URI to where the images will live # Do not use WordPress's media uploader; upload the finished product # directly to your server our $uri = 'https://yourwebsite.com/galleries/'; |
+# Base URI to where the images will live # Do not use WordPress's media uploader; upload the finished product # directly to your server our $uri = 'https://yoursite.com/galleries/';

 Do you want to automatically generate an index.html file when you create a gallery?
 Start with ‘yes’ for this tutorial.
 If you decide to use this script with WordPress, you’ll want to turn this off.

-# Do you want to generate an index.html file when you create a gallery? our $flag_html = 'yes'; |
+# Do you want to generate an index.html file when you create a gallery? our $flag_html = 'yes';

-Save pigg.pl and test drive it.
 Be sure to use the full path to where you’ve saved Example Project 3.

-[jm@macbook /]$ cd /path/to/pigg/util/ [jm@macbook util]$ perl pigg.pl /path/to/pigg/example-project-3/ |
+[jm@local /]$ cd /path/to/pigg/util/ [jm@local util]$ perl pigg.pl /path/to/pigg/example-project-3/

 You should see output like this: